failsafe-lib/failsafe/README-1x.md

 #### CompletableFuture Integration

-Failsafe can be used to retry [CompletableFuture] or [CompletionStage] calls:
+Java 8 users can use Failsafe to retry [CompletableFuture] or [CompletionStage] calls:

 ```java
 Failsafe.with(retryPolicy)